OpenVisualCloud/Dockerfiles/doc/owt.md

 |portal.hostname, portal.ip_address | portal/portal.toml | The hostname and IP address of portal for public access; hostname first if it is not empty.|
 |portal.port | portal/portal.toml | The port of portal for public access through TCP|

-And you also need to configure your cloud security rule to allow public access to ports listed in above table.
+Note: You also need to configure your cloud security rule to allow public access to ports listed in above table.